*Available for use within Rodman Main or Branch Library only. Find ebooks just for you!

 For more information about Tabletop Gaming, call 330-821-2665, ext.
 217.

 Every third Wednesday of every month, chess boards are set up in the auditorium at the Main Library for patrons of all ages who play and are looking for an opponent, those who sort of play and are looking to learn more about the classic game, or for those who are interested in getting started.
-The next Chess Club will be held Wednesday, July 16 from 5:30 to 7:30 p.m.
+The next Chess Club will be held Wednesday, November 19from 5:30 to 7:30 p.m.
 No registration is required.

 Storytime